lelutin/puppet-apt/README.md

 ## Upgrade Notice<a name="upgrade-notice"></a>

- * The default value of the `$repos` parameter was removed since the logic is now in the `apt::params` class.
-If you have explicitly set `$repos` to 'auto' in your manifests, you should remove this.

  * The `disable_update` parameter has been removed.
 The main apt class defaults to *not* run an `apt-get update` on every run anyway so this parameter seems useless.